Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Venetian blinds were patented in England by Gowin Knight in 1760, and they had already been installed in Philadelphia's St. Peter's church in time for the Constitutional Convention in 1787.

-But, before the machine age, blinds were labor-intensive and expensive.
+But before the machine age, blinds were labor-intensive and expensive.
 The Industrial Revolution and mass production made them affordable to middle-class homeowners.
 By the late Victorian Age, they were becoming widely used in even modest homes.

 The modern spring-operated roller shade was patented by an American, Stewart Hartshorn, in 1864.
+It was a vast improvement over an earlier design invented by Harshorn's brother and uncle, patented in 1855.

-It was an improvement over an earlier design invented by Harshorn's brother and uncle patented in 1855.
 The Stewart Hartshorn Company became the largest manufacturer of roller shades in the U.S. by the turn of the 20th century.

-Victorian roller shades were often highly decorated with printed designs including landscapes and became a part of the room's decor.
+Victorian roller shades were often highly decorated with printed designs, including landscapes, and became a part of the room's decor.

 Mr. Wooten's Fabulous Cabinet Secretary